pjsoto/CycleGAN-Based-DA-for-CD/README.md

 ![Image](Example_Images.jpg)

 # Dataset
-The images used in this project can be found in the following links for the [Amazon Biome](https://drive.google.com/drive/folders/1V4UdYors3m3eXaAHXgzPc99esjQOc3mq?usp=sharing)
+The images used in this project can be found in the following links for the [Amazon Biome](https://drive.google.com/drive/folders/1V4UdYors3m3eXaAHXgzPc99esjQOc3mq?usp=sharing) as well as for the [Cerrado](https://drive.google.com/drive/folders/14Jsw0LRcwifwBSPgFm1bZeDBQvewI8NC?usp=sharing)

 # References